noamr/dom/moveBefore-explainer.md

   1. IFrames get reloaded
   1. A focused element loses its focus
-  1. Text selection is cleared
+  1. Selection is cleared
-  1. Fullscreen is existed
-  1. A popover is closed
+  1. Top level UI is closed (fullscreen, popover, modal)
-  1. A modal dialog ceases to be modal
   1. CSS animations & transitions are reset
   1. Pointer/touch events are cancelled